Jean's Bible Study Topics of the New Testament

 Rom 8,26-28

-· (248b) Priorities Ø God’s priorities Ø The will of God Ø God exercises His will
+(248b) Priorities >> God’s priorities >> The will of God >> God exercises His will

 Rom 8-26,27

-· (9g) God is responsible to strengthen us by the sword of His Spirit Ø Through prayer – This passage of Scripture is probably the most straight-forward verses in the Bible pertaining to a specific kind of speaking in tongues.
+(9g) Responsibility >> Strengthen us by the sword of His Spirit >> Through prayer – These verses comprise the most straight-forward passage in the Bible pertaining to a specific kind of prayer, speaking in tongues.
 Now that we are on the subject, here’s a quick overview of the topic.
-Basically, there are three kinds of speaking in tongues: there is one that you do by yourself in your own prayer closet, (that's one pertains to this verse), and there is one you do in public, such as in church.
-The latter requires an interpretation from either you or some one else, otherwise how would it edify the hearers?
-There is a third kind that is much like the second, except that it requires no interpretation in that you are actually speaking another language that a foreigner in your hearing can understand in his own language.
+Basically, there are three kinds of speaking in tongues: there is one we do by ourselves in our own prayer closet, (that one pertains to this verse), and there is one we do in public, such as in church, which requires interpretation.
+There is a third kind that is much like the second, except that it requires no interpretation in that we are actually speaking another language that a foreigner in our hearing can understand.
 In any and all cases the goal is edification.
-To research it yourself, begin by looking in 1Corinthians chapter 14.
-Going back to the type of speaking in tongues that pertains to this verse (the one you do in your prayer closet), This is the type most commonly heard in Pentecostal and Charismatic churches, the prayer language that God intended them to use for their own edification and no one else's, because it was designed by God to edify the speaker only.
-In other words, they are wrong in using their prayer language in a public setting.
-It is wrong because it has no power to edify the hearers.
-If they feel spiritual, then they need an interpreter or else speak in a language that someone can understand; remember, the goal is edification.
+To research this, begin looking in 1Corinthians chapter 14.
+Going back to the type of speaking in tongues that pertains to this verse (the one we do in our prayer closet), this is the type most commonly abused in Pentecostal and Charismatic churches, the prayer language that God intended to be used for personal edification only.
+They are wrong to use their prayer language in a public setting, because it has no power to edify the hearers.
+If they feel spiritual, then they need an interpreter or else speak in a language that someone can understand.

-· (35i) Gift Ø God gives Himself to us Ø Receiving the Holy Spirit as a form of baptism
+(35i) Gift >> God gives Himself to us >> Receiving the Holy Spirit as a form of baptism

-· (95a) Speaking In Tongues (Seeking direction) (Key verse)
+(95a) Speaking In Tongues (Key verse)

-· (95b) Thy kingdom come Ø Positive attitude Ø Speaking in tongues Ø Groaning too deep for words -- There are many times when we have feelings too great for thoughts, or when we have thoughts for which we have not yet found words, that speaking in our prayer language can temporarily replace, until we can uncover thoughts for our feelings and find words for our thoughts.
-We speak in tongues in our prayer closet with groanings too deep for words until God brings about the revelation of His mystery that He put on our hearts.
+(95b) Thy kingdom come >> Positive attitude >> Speaking in tongues >> Groaning too deep for words -- There are many times when we have feelings too great for thoughts, or when we have thoughts for which we have not yet found words.
+Speaking in our prayer language can place them, finding the thoughts that we felt too deep in our spirit to retrieve other than through prayer.
+We pray in tongues until God brings the revelation of His mystery that we can finally put into words.

-· (229d) Kingdom of God Ø God’s kingdom is a living organism Ø Kingdom grows by itself Ø God causes the growth Ø Kingdom grows according to the will of God
+(229d) Kingdom of God >> God’s kingdom is a living organism >> Kingdom grows by itself >> God causes the growth >> Kingdom grows according to the will of God

 Rom 8-27

-· (74f) Thy kingdom come Ø Heart is man’s central value system Ø Where value interprets the man
+(74f) Thy kingdom come >> Heart is man’s central value system >> Where value interprets the man

 Rom 8,28-30

-· (91f) Thy kingdom come Ø The called Ø Walking along the narrow way Ø Walking in God’s calling is to fulfill His purpose -- We all want to feel that we have a purpose in life, but very few of us know what our calling is from God.
-We who seek purpose should understand that to fulfill our calling is our purpose in life.
-The question is: how do we come to realize our calling from God; what do we have to do to find out, and to what extent do you have to go before you find it?
-It takes a life in the word of God and the same in consistent prayer and we will be able to know anything that God would have us know, and in that knowledge we will discern our calling.
-Then and only then will we feel that we really have purpose in our lives, but its the pursuit of money that distracts us from our true course and makes us question the purpose of our existence.
+(91f) Thy kingdom come >> The called >> Walking along the narrow way >> Walking in God’s calling is to fulfill His purpose -- We all want to feel that we have purpose in life, but very few of us actually know our calling from God.
+We who seek purpose should understand that to fulfill our calling is our purpose.
+Question: how do we come to know our calling from God and to what extent must we go to discover it?
+It takes a life in the word of God and the same in prayer before we will come to know God, and in knowing Him we will do what He has prepared for us.
+Knowing God is the basis of everyone's calling.

 Rom 8-28

-· (29k) Gift of God Ø God is our advocate Ø He knows how to supply our needs
+(29k) Gift of God >> God is our advocate >> He knows how to supply our needs

 Rom 8-29,30